Backups Backup Metrics

 We provide four metrics to help you understand the usage of a particular backup.
-It's impossible to provide a full picture, but we believe our metrics associated with each backup can be helpful.

 This is a snippet of text, which can be viewed directly in our user portal.
 In our portal's navigation, we provide links to relevant documentation related to content on that page.
 When clicked, the link opens up a modal on your current page, which allows you to conveniently learn about how to use our user portal.